DANS-KNAW/easy-validate-dans-bag/src/test/resources/bags/README.md

 **Developers, please mind these conventions**:

 * Use only lowercase characters in the bag directory names, separated by dashes.
-* Start with the general area in which the rule to be tested is located, such as `ddm`, `bagit`, etc. For truely generic data use the prefix `generic`.
+* Start with the general area in which the rule to be tested is located, such as `ddm`, `bagit`, etc. For truly generic data use the prefix `generic`.